 - Swallowing diagnostic evaluations

 Developmental pediatricians asses a child to see if he or she is meeting developmental milestones.
 The Centers for Disease Control and Prevention has a list of developmental milestones and tips for parents to encourage good process.

-Le Bonheur works closely with the Center for Developmental Disabilities at the University of Tennessee Health Science Center to care for children with developmental disabilities and their families.
+Le Bonheur works closely with the Center on Developmental Disabilities (CDD) at the University of Tennessee Health Science Center to care for children with developmental disabilities and provide support for their families.
+This clinical academic center and our clinicians, all affiliated with the UTHSC Department of Pediatrics, also serve to provide training for students in a variety of professional fields to learn more about developmental disabilities.